askanakmala/Recovery_Tree_olivewood_id/README.md

-# PBRP Device configuration for Xiaomi Redmi 8a pro
+# Device configuration for Xiaomi Redmi 8a pro

 The Redmi 8a Pro (codenamed _"olivewood"_) is a smartphone from Xiaomi.
 It was released in April 2020.